OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 The "--privileged" argument is necessary to access NIC hardware with DPDK driver.

 ## Kubernetes
-The Media Proxy is designed to operate as a DaemonSet within the MCM system, aiming to conserve system resources.
+The Media Proxy is designed to operate as a DaemonSet within the Media Communications Mesh system, aiming to conserve system resources.
 For details, a sample YAML file has been integrated into this repository as a reference.

 To deploy the Media Proxy as a DaemonSet in your Kubernetes cluster, you can use the following command: